Updated as of 6/27/2022, scouting report written by Alan Lu.

 A bit undersized to play inside

 Oscar Tshiebwe is a tough, bruising big man that can score and rebound in the paint.
-He had recently participated in the 2019 McDonald’s All-American game, and he is a productive player that notched 20 points and 17 rebounds in a win over Pittsburgh, and he also scored 19 points and grabbed 18 rebounds in his team’s win over Wichita State.
-However, he doesn’t have great foot speed, nor block many shots, and he can tend to struggle against longer, more athletic players.
+He had recently participated in the 2019 McDonald’s All-American game, and he is a productive player that notched 20 points and 17 rebounds in a win over Pittsburgh, and he also scored 19 points and grabbed 18 rebounds in his team’s win over Wichita State as a freshman.

-After having a solid freshman season, Tshiebwe had his fair share of struggles this year, and he ended up transferring out of West Virginia.
-He will be heading to Kentucky, where he is expected to make an immediate impact next season.
-Right now, he projects to be a second round prospect for the 2022 draft.
+After having a solid freshman season, Tshiebwe had his fair share of struggles, and he ended up transferring out of West Virginia.
+Tshiebwe had a terrific season for Kentucky this past year, and he announced his decision to come back to school to play for them next season.
+Currently, he projects to go in the late first to the second round range for the 2023 draft.

 If you use any portion of this material, please credit NBA Scouting Live.